Cashing Out a 401k to Invest in Real Estate

 The concept of using an in-marriage QDRO is not made up.
 Estate lawyers have trademarked a different term for a happily married QDRO.

 Briefly, a QDRO is a state-specific document usually used to separate qualified assets in a divorce.
-There is no mention of divorce in IRS language, however, and real estate investors are using it to cash out 401k plans penalty-free.
+However, the IRS does not mention divorce, and real estate investors use it to cash out 401k plans penalty-free.

 Use a QDRO to Cash Out your CURRENT 401k

 Suppose you can get a domestic relations order signed by a judge.
-In that case, your plan administrator should honor the DRO if the distribution is allowed by the plan and meets ERISA guidelines.
+In that case, your plan administrator should honor the DRO if the plan allows the distribution and meets ERISA guidelines.
 It is not the plan administrator’s job to vet the alternative payee.

-Once you get access to your current employer’s 401k funds for your alternative payee—your spouse, they have two options: rolling it over to a spousal IRA or taking the cash.
+Once you access your current employer’s 401k funds for your alternative payee—your spouse, they have two options: rolling it over to a spousal IRA or taking the cash.

 Keep the Pre-Tax Status with a Spousal IRA to Invest in Real Estate